dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 import gluonnlp as nlp
 ```

-#### Setup the environment (note that we should change num_gpus according to how many NVIDIA GPUs are available on the target machine)
+#### Setup the environment

+Please note that we should change num_gpus according to how many NVIDIA GPUs are available on the target machine in the following code.

 ```{.python .input}
 num_gpus = 1